dmiotti/Random-Guys/README.md

 open RandomGuys.xcworkspace
 ```

-## RandomUsers fetch
+## Random users fetch

-Random users are fetching at each app launch and by hitting the `+` button.
+Random users are fetched at each app launch and by hitting the `+` button.